ZupIT/beagle/doc/contributing/commits.md

 <footer>
 ```

-The header is mandatory and the scope of the header is optional.
+The header is mandatory and the scope of the footer is optional.
 Each line in the commit message should be no longer than 100 characters.

 When opening an PR, make sure you do at least one of the following: